jmhorcas/SPLE-EmpiricalAnalysis/analysis/README.md

-# WeaFQAs' Tool Support
+# Analysis of the Tool Support
 This project answers the following research question:
 > How the tools behave when they are used in complex SPLs?

 The objective is to empirically analyzing the most usable SPL tools.
-We use a running case study based on an SPL process ([WeaFQAs](https://hdl.handle.net/10630/17231)) with demanding characteristics such as clonable features, variable features, attributes, huge feature models, and so on.
+We use a running case study based on an SPL process for Functional Quality Attributes ([WeaFQAs](https://hdl.handle.net/10630/17231)) with demanding characteristics such as clonable features, variable features, attributes, huge feature models, and so on.
 This project contains the artifacts developed in different SPL tools to carry out the [WeaFQAs](https://hdl.handle.net/10630/17231) SPL process.

 Variability model of the [Functional Quality Attributes (FQAs)](https://doi.org/10.1016/j.infsof.2017.10.018):